 Tools of Characterization

 In many instances in this novel, you can tell what a character’s personality is like based on their physical appearance.
 For example, McMurphy has tattoos, which might lead you to believe he’s a bit of a rebel.
-Kesey often describes Nurse Ratched as having a face that looks like it’s made of plastic, so she’s pretty much a fake and inhuman.
+Kesey often describes Nurse Ratched as having a face that looks like it’s made of plastic, so she’s pretty fake and inhuman.
 Doctor Spivy is scrawny, has tiny eyes, and wears glasses, so he’s a pushover.

 Acutes vs. Chronics

 Within the book, the patients have a system of categorizing each other.
 The Acutes are more mobile and active, and are able, if pressed, to think for themselves.
 They also tend to be voluntary patients, showing that most of them are there because they’re afraid of the outside world.
 The Chronics are patients who aren’t expected to ever be able to leave the ward.
 Most of them were committed to the ward, so they aren’t voluntary patients.
 For the most part, the Chronics also are so ill—or so damaged from treatments like lobotomies—that they can hardly even move around or understand anything that’s going on around them.
 The only Chronic that doesn’t fit the mold is Chief.

 Speech and Dialogue

 McMurphy is up on current slang and he uses it constantly.
 For example, he calls prostitutes "twitches" and refers to the other patients as "birds," as in "You birds want to wager a bet?"
 McMurphy’s style of speech is important because it further emphasizes that he’s a man of the Outside world and that he’s a free spirit.
 Unlike the stodgy and dated speech of many of the other patients, McMurphy doesn’t sound like he’s been stuck in an insane asylum for 10 years—he sounds fresh and lively.